Flight Cancellation Compensation in USA & EU

 Less than 7 DaysAlternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight

-EC 261's regulations extend their protective umbrella over flight routes and airlines, without regard to the passengers' country of origin.
+The regulations set out in EC 261 apply based on the flight route and the airline – it doesn’t matter where the passengers are from.
 This means that U.S. citizens, for example, enjoy the same entitlements to flight cancellation compensation as their European counterparts.

 ItineraryEU Air CarrierNon-EU Air Carrier